3D – printing:

 3D printing is revolutionizing the way we approach science and has brought countless benefits to our assays.
 It allows us to swiftly and effectively tackle new challenges.
 Why not let it do the same for your projects?

-Motility Trap Assay:
+Migration Trap Assay:

 Elaborated in collaboration with INRAE, France, the principle relies on a specific trap maze to assess the behavioral phenotype of worms in response to compounds.
 The 96-well plate is fabricated using injection molding and is optimized for microscopy reading.